-As part of developing effective strategies to mitigate the transmission of COVID-19 or any airborne disease in future, there is a need for quantification of the risk of infection under various social conditions.
+As part of developing effective strategies to mitigate the transmission of COVID-19 or any airborne disease in the future, there is a need for quantification of the risk of infection under various social conditions.
 The well-mixed room approximation is one of the approaches that has been used by researchers for the estimation of infection of risk.
-By treating the concentration of carbon dioxide in exhaled air as a proxy for virion concentration in the ambient environment, the Wells-Riley model has been used for risk estimation in an indoor environment based on room-scale averages\cite{rudnick2003,issarow2015}.
-Recent works on this quantification of COVID-19 have also used a similar approach and applied it to indoor spaces such as bathrooms, laboratories and offices wherein the viral shedding of occupants was taken the source of virions in room-average analyses \cite{smith20,augenbraun20,kolinski21}.
-These approaches provide a measure of the average infection risk for the whole environment under consideration rather than the local risk of infection for each occupant.
-Yang et al. developed a framework for risk estimation between individuals during casual conversation.
+By treating the concentration of carbon dioxide in exhaled air as a proxy for virion concentration in the ambient environment, the Wells-Riley model has been used for risk estimation in an indoor environment based on room-scale averages\cite{rudnick2003,issarow2015}. {Given that the mechanisms of removal of aerosols and carbon dioxide in indoor ventilation systems are very different, this assumption is reasonable only in limited circumstances.} Recent works on this quantification of COVID-19 have also used a similar approach and applied it to indoor spaces such as bathrooms, laboratories and offices wherein the viral shedding of occupants was taken as the source of virions in room-average analyses \cite{smith20,augenbraun20,kolinski21}.
+These approaches provide a measure of the average infection risk for the whole environment under consideration rather than the local risk of infection for each occupant. {In a study of the role of ventilation on the transmission of airborne respiratory pathogens, Li et al. \cite{li2022} adopted a mechanistic model for evaluating short and long-range airborne pathogen exposures in which it was shown that improved ventilation lowers exposure to airborne pathogens.
+The mechanistic model adopted by Li et al. provides useful information like the effect of room-averaged ventilation, effects airflow direction, mixing, temperature, and humidity cannot be considered. } Yang et al. developed a framework for risk estimation between individuals during casual conversation\cite{yang20}.
 The method involves the estimation of viral concentration as a function of space and time by using passive scalars as a proxy for aerosols ejected during speech.